Skip to main content

 Notes

-Always paid directly to Brazilian portal
+Always paid directly to the Brazilian portal

 Digital passport photograph